nats-io/nats.rs/CRATE.md

 Publish today is mostly non-blocking, so largest API change would be around subscriptions being streams vs iterators by default.
 Also been researching sinks and whether or not they make sense.
-Would probably be a config feature for async wnd options for most runtimes like async-std and tokio.
+Would probably be a config feature for async and options for most runtimes like async-std and tokio.

 ## Features
 The following is a list of features currently supported and planned for the near future.